RMED24/ublock-medium-list/README.md

 * * *

 It's not all sunshine and rainbows however.
-There are some isusues which can come from medium mode that we're actively trying to eliminate.
+There are some isusues which can come from medium mode that is actively trying to be eliminated.
 These include:

 A small selection of websites won't load at all and need to be unbroken